likelymax/Crustal-Explorer-DTEnsemble/README.md

 * -V : Input velocity model that will be used to generate the synthetic receiver functions.
 * -O : Output velocity models.
 The format is: moho depth, vp, vp/vs \ moho depth + 1, vp, vp/vs.
 * -D : The output Moho depth.

+### Getting Started

+First, compile the code using the provided Makefile:
+** make syn_moho **
+Then, run syn_moho with the desired parameters.

+### Dependencies

+This project requires a Unix-like system with a C compiler.

+### Contact

+Please reach out if you have any questions or encounter issues using the tool.
+You can reach me via email at
+yitanwang@ufl.edu

+### License

+The code in this project is licensed under the MIT license.